 The installation default locale refers to the locale selected at installation.
 For example, when prompted, a user can specify the French language as spoken in Canada during the installation process.
 The code set automatically defaults to the ISO8859-1 code set.
 With this information, the system sets the value of the default locale, specified by the LANG environment variable, to fr_CA (fr for ISO8859-1 French and CA for Canada).
 Every process uses this locale unless the LC or LANG environment variables are modified.
 The default locale can be changed by using the Manage Language Environment menu in SMIT.
-For more information see System Management Interface Tool (SMIT) Overview in AIX 5L Version 5.2 System Management Concepts: Operating System and Devices.
+For more information see System Management Interface Tool (SMIT) Overview in Operating system and device management.